martinmimigames/little-file-explorer/README.md

 ## Latest Versions

+- v4.15
+  - Fixed copying pasting not working properly in some cases
+  - Fixed having grey area in cursors on some text inputs
+  - Shrunk size
+  - Reworded notification

 - v4.14
   - Fixed filter bug causing crash on startup
   - Fixed file not opening on some apps (missing metadata)